Compulsive Gambling Help

 Compulsive gambling generally progresses over a period of time.
 Although many people may have the ability to enjoy social gambling, the compulsive gambler may find themselves gambling during periods of stress or depression, experiencing an uncontrollable urge to gamble.
 In many cases, the compulsive gambler becomes “intoxicated” by the excitement derived from gambling rather than the potential for financial gain.

-If you or a loved one is suffering with symptoms of compulsive gambling, you are encouraged to reach out to one of our caring and knowledgeable CarePlanPro counselors 24/7 for a complimentary, caring, and confidential consultation at 800-787-1721.
+If you or a loved one is suffering with symptoms of compulsive gambling, you are encouraged to call Behavioral Help Solutions now for a confidential review of your case 305-467-8666.